technofocus-pte/cpltextndregionaldepth/Lab 3A/Lab3A.md

 ### **Task 4: Publish your agent**

-Now that you have a working copilot, you can publish it for people to use.
-The available channels through which you can deliver your copilot depend on the type of authentication you want to use to restrict access to it.
-In this case, you’ll enable access for anyone and then publish the copilot for use in a demo web page.
+Now that you have a working agent, you can publish it for people to use.
+The available channels through which you can deliver your agent depend on the type of authentication you want to use to restrict access to it.
+In this case, you’ll enable access for anyone and then publish the agent for use in a demo web page.

 1. Hide the **Test your agent** pane.